CadQuery/cadquery/doc/quickstart.rst

        but we are just using it to help define some other geometry.
     2. Unless you specify otherwise, a rectangle is drawn with its center on the current workplane center-- in this case, the center of the top face of the block.
 So this rectangle will be centered on the face.

-**Line 16** draws a rectangle 12mm smaller than the overall length and width of the block, which we will use to locate the corner holes.
-We'll use the vertices ( corners ) of this rectangle to locate the holes.
-The rectangle's center is at the center of the workplane, which in this case coincides with the center of the bearing hole.

 **Line 17** selects the vertices of the rectangle, which we will use for the centers of the holes.
 The :py:meth:`cadquery.Workplane.vertices` function selects the corners of the rectangle.